Registers

 The stack grows upwards, in line with the metaphor that justifies the name "stack".

 For reasons of arithmetization, the stack always contains a minimum of 16 elements.
-All these elements are initially 0.
 Trying to run an instruction which would result in a stack of smaller total length than 16 crashes the VM.

-The registers osp and osv are not directly accessible by the program running in TritonVM.
-They exist only to allow efficient arithmetization.
+The register op_stack_pointer is not directly accessible by the program running in TritonVM.
+It exists only to allow efficient arithmetization.

 Helper Variables

 Some instructions require helper variables in order to generate an efficient arithmetization.
-To this end, there are 7 helper variable registers, labeled hv0 through hv6.
+To this end, there are 6 helper variable registers, labeled hv0 through hv5.
 These registers are part of the arithmetization of the architecture, but not needed to define the instruction set.

 Because they are only needed for some instructions, the helper variables are not generally defined.
-For instruction group stack_shrinks_and_top_3_unconstrained and its derivatives, as well as for instructions dup, swap, skiz, divine_sibling, split, and eq, the behavior is defined in the respective sections.
+For instruction group decompose_arg and instructions skiz, split, eq, merkle_step, merkle_step_mem, xx_dot_step, and xb_dot_step, the behavior is defined in the respective sections.